ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/nth347/CVE-2018-12636_exploit](https://github.com/nth347/CVE-2018-12636_exploit) :  ![starts](https://img.shields.io/github/stars/nth347/CVE-2018-12636_exploit.svg) ![forks](https://img.shields.io/github/forks/nth347/CVE-2018-12636_exploit.svg)

 ## CVE-2018-12613
  An issue was discovered in phpMyAdmin 4.8.x before 4.8.2, in which an attacker can include (view and potentially execute) files on the server.
 The vulnerability comes from a portion of code where pages are redirected and loaded within phpMyAdmin, and an improper test for whitelisted pages.
-An attacker must be authenticated, except in the &quot;$cfg['AllowArbitraryServer'] = true&quot; case (where an attacker can specify any host he/she is already in control of, and execute arbitrary code on phpMyAdmin) and the &quot;$cfg['ServerDefault'] = 0&quot; case (which bypasses the login requirement and runs the vulnerable code without any authentication).
+An attacker must be authenticated, except in the "$cfg['AllowArbitraryServer'] = true" case (where an attacker can specify any host he/she is already in control of, and execute arbitrary code on phpMyAdmin) and the "$cfg['ServerDefault'] = 0" case (which bypasses the login requirement and runs the vulnerable code without any authentication).